Transitive projective planes and insoluble groups: A framework to prove Theorem A

 \subsection{Some background group theory}

-Throughout this section we use standard group theory notation.
-Note that, for an element $g\in G,$ we write $g^G$ for the set of $G$-conjugates of $g$ in $G$.
+Throughout this subsection we use standard group theory notation.
+For an element $g\in G,$ we write $g^G$ for the set of $G$-conjugates of $g$ in $G$.
 A cyclic group of order $n$ will sometimes just be written $n$.
 We write $G=N.H$ for an extension of $N$ by $H$; in other words $G$ contains a normal subgroup $N$ such that $G/N\cong H$.
-We write $G=N:H$ if the extension is split.
 An element $g$ is an {\it involution} if $g^2=1$ and $g\neq 1$.